Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 Lastly, graph your data using **pheatmap()**!

+I am a picky and opinionated person.
 I dislike the default pheatmap esthetics.
-I think a log<sub>2</sub>(Fold Change) = 0 should be white.
+I think the middle of the range should be white, and that the highest values should be red and the lowest values be blue.
 I also don’t like that each box is outlined in gray, I find it distracting.

 In the Console, type “?pheatmap” and look at the documentation.

-Find how to specify color scale and outline of the box.
-Rewrite the pheatmap line of code below making the esthetic changes.
-Add any other changes you’d like to see.
-For example, text color, row labels, or font sizes.
+* Find how to specify color scale and outline of the box.
+* Rewrite the pheatmap line of code below making the esthetic changes.
+* Add any other changes you’d like to see (i.e. text color, row labels, or font sizes).
+* I've made plenty of asthetic demands, so I'll just leave a question/hint here for you to ignore if you want to.
+Is everything in this graph useful?
+Are there aspects of it that don't add to our understanding of the data?